Harding in Morris County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Military • Notable Places • War, US Revolutionary.

 Location.
 40° 46.381′ N, 74° 32.078′ W. Marker is in Harding, New Jersey, in Morris County.
-Marker is on Grand Parade Road, on the left when traveling east.
+It is on Grand Parade Road, on the left when traveling east.
 Marker is in Morristown National Historical Park, along the tour road.
 Touch for map.
 Marker is in this post office area: Morristown NJ 07960, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Grand Parade (here, next to this marker); Inspections (here, next to this marker); A heritage of hearths (about 700 feet away, measured in a direct line); Officer’s Hut [Replica] (about 800 feet away); Soldier’s Hut [Replica] (about 800 feet away); The Pennsylvania Line (approx. 0.2 miles away); Settling in (approx. 0.2 miles away); A Revolutionary Winter (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: The Grand Parade (here, next to this marker); Inspections (here, next to this marker); A heritage of hearths (about 700 feet away, measured in a direct line); Officers Hut [Replica] (about 800 feet away); Soldiers Hut [Replica] (about 800 feet away); The Pennsylvania Line (approx. 0.2 miles away); Settling in (approx. 0.2 miles away); A Revolutionary Winter (approx. 0.2 miles away).
 Touch for a list and map of all markers in Harding.

 Regarding Guards.
 The left of the marker features two continental guards standing at attention.
 The right of the marker has a line of marching soldiers.